Skip to Content

 Can I use frozen figs to make the dressing?

 I always keep frozen figs in my freezer to make homemade fig jam throughout the year.
-You can use the frozen figs, but you need to let them thaw before using the figs to make balsamic fig dressing.
+You can use the frozen figs, but let them thaw before using them in the balsamic fig dressing.

 Can I use dried figs for the vinaigrette?